TBendong/TBendong.github.io/_pages/about.md

 * IEEE Open Access Journal of Power and Energy
 * International Journal of Electrical Power and Energy Systems
 * CSEE Journal of Power and Energy Systems
+* Journal of Modern Power Systems and Clean Energy
 * IET Generation, Transmission & Distribution

 # News